17 January 2020

 Data-driven marketing: You have more tools in your toolbox than just your e-mail function

 Just because it all started with e-mail, it doesn’t have to end there.
-In this blog post Charlotte Novella encourages you to think more channels into your flows so that they aren’t so predictable.
+In this blog post Fredrik Fenberg encourages you to think more channels into your flows so that they aren’t so predictable.

 Predictability can be perfectly fine.
 If, for example, you have a campaign which keeps on producing two crowns on the bottom line for every one crown you put into it, that’s great.